Program

 Ante-mortem interventions | Matthew Weiss | Canada | |

-UK / Australian approached to end of life care | Helen Opdam | Australia | |
+End of life care practices and opportunities for organ donation | Helen Opdam | Australia | |

 Intensive Care to facilitate Organ Donation | Nuria Masnou | Spain | |